NanoStation NSM5 installs

 It is often more convenient to install inside the window.
 You will lose about 2db of signal but that is usually ok.

 A Ubiquiti suction cup mount can be used if you need to point the router at an angle.
-The suction cup will fail eventually, so do not use this for long-term installs.
+The suction cup will fail eventually (usually on very hot or very cold days), so do not use this for long-term installs.

 Often rooftops have an existing unused pipe or abandoned antenna pole that can be used.